 This parsnip and cashew nut roast is packed full of flavour and is a delicious vegan centrepiece for your roast dinner or Christmas feast.
 Delicious served with gravy.

-The answer turned out to be flavour.
-And lots of it.
-On their own parsnips, cashews and rice are all perfectly nice enough but this nut roast needed more.
-Garlic, nutmeg, allspice, sage, miso and nutritional yeast all add the flavour kick that makes this parsnip and cashew nut roast a delicious vegan centrepiece for your roast dinner or Christmas feast.
+A healthy serving of garlic, nutmeg, allspice, sage, miso and nutritional yeast all add the flavour kick that makes this parsnip and cashew nut roast a delicious vegan centrepiece for your roast dinner or Christmas feast.

 What to serve with this cashew nut roast